 Research Scientist, William M. Tierney Center for Health Services Research, Regenstrief Institute

-- Associate Professor of Urology, Indiana University School of Medicine
+Associate Professor of Urology, Indiana University School of Medicine

 He actively publishes on advanced testicular cancer outcomes in numerous high-impact journals and has authored numerous book chapters on the topic of testicular cancer.
 He has served as a Visiting Professor both nationally and internationally to disseminate his research findings.

-Dr. Cary serves as the Director of Urologic Oncology Research for the Department of Urology, a member of the American Urological Association (AUA) Young Urologists Committee.
+He provides direct medical and surgical care, with a specific focus on patients with testicular cancer and bladder cancer.
+Dr. Cary serves as the Director of Urologic Oncology Research for the Department of Urology, Director of the Urologic Germ Cell Tumor Program, and a member of the American Urological Association (AUA) Young Urologists Committee.

 Understanding barriers to single-dose intravesical chemotherapy in non-muscle invasive bladder cancer

 Determine the barriers to intraoperative intravesical chemotherapy and how to effectively develop and implement interventions to increase translation of this best available evidence into clinical practice.